Ahmed-Mir-Chaudhary/Ahmed-Mir-Chaudhary/README.md

 <div align="center">

-# Hey, I'm Ahmed Mir Chaudhary 🚀
+# Hey, I'm Ahmed Mir Chaudhary

-### Full-Stack Developer | Creative Web Engineer | Building Cool Stuff on the Internet
+Building Cool Stuff on the Internet

 I turn ideas into pixel-perfect, animated, high-performance web experiences.
 If it moves, scrolls, or looks amazing — I probably built it.